• Skip to primary navigation

 3. To a high powered blender or Vitamix, add coconut oil, applesauce, vanilla extract and plantain pieces and puree until as smooth as possible (you don’t want any big chunks in there).

-4. In a large bowl, combine green banana flour, coconut flour, bone broth powder, baking soda, cinnamon and sea salt.
+4. In a large bowl, combine green banana flour, coconut flour, protein powder or bone broth powder, baking soda, cinnamon and sea salt.
 Make a well in the center of the dry ingredients and add in plantain mixture from blender.

 5. Next, mix in grated carrots and zucchini to the batter.